CoolProp/Dockerfiles/README.md

 Enter the dummy version numbers in `buildsteps/base.txt` (latest) and in the `Makefile` (latest) and rerun `make all` and commit the new files.

+The preferred release process is as follows:

+ - put a real version number in `buildsteps/base.txt` and in `Makefile`
+ - `make debian push-debian git-tag-push`
+ - enter the dummy version number (latest) in `buildsteps/base.txt` and in `Makefile`
+ - run `make all` and commit the new files to git

 ## DNS problems